jgollub1/beautiful-jekyll/_posts/2018-05-22-first-post.md

 If that doesn't make it clear, I'm a sucker for fantasy.
 And more recently, I've become interested in physics.
 While it's crazy how little I read during college, it's only testament to how busy my schedule was.
 Or how busy I perceived it to be.
 Looking back, I know that much of my free time during those years was directed towards practicing and writing music.

 Recently, I've also been working on two web apps.
-One to provide efficient guitar fingerings on midi file input and one to integrate research from my senior thesis to provide live tennis match probability forecasts.
+One to provide efficient guitar fingerings for melodies with midi file input and another to integrate research from my senior thesis and provide live tennis match probability forecasts.
+Things are going a little slowly because I have no experience building web apps but I can figure it out.
+I mean, hey, I just completed a degree in computer science four years after receiving an atrocious grade in "intro to computer science."
+Once I finish these, you'll be able to check them out on this website and I know those two projects must sound really exciting to the majority of people.